This is the modern 48 Laws of Power.

 But it’s not naive friendliness: it’s friendliness backed by strength.

 At a very raw level, this is the stance:

 I come with a smile and a gift looking for collaboration because that’s best for both.

-But if you try to f*ck me up, then I might draw the gun.
+But if you try to f*ck me up, then, well… I’m also carrying a gun.

 Even some of the most thriving underworld organizations adopt this approach.

 Albeit it’s a movie, that’s exactly how the mafia became so entrenched and successful in Sicily: its terror was for the enemies only.

 The Godfather mostly sought to do business win-win and always sought to provide value, too.